Arcadia-Science/metagenomics/docs/output.md

 ### General Outputs and MultiQC HTML Report

 Assemblies are QCed with `QUAST` for general statistics.
-Mapping statistics are calculated with `samtools stat`.
+Mapping statistics are calculated with `samtools stats`.
 Depth of reads mapping back to the resulting assembly is calculated with `jgisummarizebamcontigs` from the `metabat2` software.
 Depth results of the reads mapped back to the corresponding assembly can be found in a TSV file in `metabat2/jgisummarizebamcontigs`.

 Separate HTML reports are generated depending on if you run the workflow with `--platform illumina` or `--platform nanopore`, as the read QC tools used to summarize read quality are different, and therefore the report modules will be different as well.
 However the overall structure of the reports are similar - showing the reports of read QC, assembly QC stats, mapping statistics, and versions of software used in the pipeline run.